bradhead/kc-smart-fhir-explore/claim_mapper/README.md

-#An example custom protocol mapper.
+# An example custom protocol mapper

 This example represents an example where you would augment claims into a token where this claim does not exist in the base account or base identity using for the keycloak account.

 For example, this could call out to a provider registry or other authoritative source of truth to determine if the provider in question has any restrictions or sanctions, or whether they are still licensed.
 This would then inject a claim that says they are 'member in good standing' based on the retrieved claim.